rob-myers/rob-myers.github.io/docs/plan.md

 - 🚧 avoid player moving thru closed doors
   - ✅ NavDemo1.playerNpcKey -> NPCs.playerKey
   - ✅ cannot close door if some npc nearby
-  - ✅ trigger event when npc about to go thru door
+  - ✅ trigger event `pre-exit-room` when npc about to go thru door
   - 🚧 npc will stop if about to go through closed door
   - can only open door when player stationary/nearby
   - prevent navigation to under closed doors